jstowers/mit-xpro-large-scale-quantum/week03/notes/01-quantum-computation.md

 QEC protocols typcially use __syndrome measurements__ to detect _if_ and _where_ an error occurred.

 Detected errors are corrected using a __feed-forward__ approach: pulses are applied to errant qubits to correct the error.

+Because these protocols actively look for and correct errors, it is called __active error correction__.

+Active error correction is resource intensive:

+- ancilla bits

+- quantum operations

+- measurements

+## Passive Error Correction

+Goal: reduce physical qubit error rates

+How: specific __pulse sequences__ designed to:

+1. mitigate systematic qubit errors - under/over-rotation of a Bloch vector due to systematic miscalibration

+2. dynamically "undo" coherent errors - coherent dephasing errors

+### Purpose

+Counteract _typical_ or _likely_ errors.

+"Passive" - preventative measures to counteract certain systematic or stochastic noise that we know is _likely_ to exist in the system.
+It is not "active" because we do not identify and correct specific errors.